flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 !!! warning "Not available in the Stable Version"

-Holding patterns, as they are officially known, can be used as a delaying tactic for airborne aircraft.
+Holding patterns, as they are officially known, can be used as a delaying tactic for airborne aircraft, for course reversal, and for gaining altitude prior to crossing terrain in some procedures.
 Typically holding patterns have a racetrack pattern that can easily be spotted on flight trackers.
 All holds are made up of segments.
 The segments are shown in the figure below.

 ![DEFINITIONS](../../assets/advanced-guides/holds/Holddefinitions.png){loading=lazy}